 A. For Staff: You must be in a benefits-eligible University position that is six months or more (four months or more, or to the extent provided in the collective bargaining agreement for bargaining unit employees) and 50% FTE or greater.
 In addition, you must have completed five years of continuing benefits-eligible service to qualify.

-For Faculty, University Officers and Executives: You are eligible for TGP when your appointment begins if you are in a University appointment of six months or longer.
+For Faculty and Hoover Senior Fellows: You are eligible for TGP when your appointment begins if you are in a University appointment of six months or longer.

 A. No, only one four-year benefit period is allowed for each eligible child regardless of which parent applies.
 The same limits and conditions apply as if Stanford employed only one parent.